vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

 ### Unsecure the Endpoints

 For these labs we don't need Spring Security's default behavior of securing every endpoint.
+This will be our first example of using the `config-server` to serve configuration for the `greeting-config` application.

 1) Edit your fork of the `app-config` repo.
 Create a file called `greeting-config.yml`.
 Add the content below to the file and push the changes back to GitHub.